-- If hand sample are not available use the module Image File for mineral images
+- If hand samples are not available use the mineral images provided in the module Image File (PowerPoint 2007 (.pptx) 24.4MB Apr11 13)

 Show images and/or hand samples of a few of the minerals listed in Preparation.
 Ask students to quickly make a hypothesis as to which minerals indicate aqueous environments.